mtempleheald/journeyasdata/README.md

 - A/B testing - does NOT cover code, but does cover data
 - URL based routing (not hash-based)
+- Branding - The page must be brandable so it looks different depending on various factors (e.g. Linked from Google, URL, Cookie, etc.)
+- Secure - No PII data to be left on the local machine

 # Getting started